department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 ### How do I access these services?

-You may be able to use one or more of these services if all of the below are true for you.
+You may be able to use one or more of these services if all of the requirements below are true for you.

 **All of these must be true:**